ashishdhawas/Salary-Prediction-ML/README.md

 2. Data Transformation :
     * In this phase a ColumnTransformer Pipeline is created.
     * for Numeric Variables first SimpleImputer is applied with strategy median , then Standard Scaling is performed on numeric data.
-    * for Categorical Variables SimpleImputer is applied with most frequent strategy, then ordinal encoding performed , after this data is scaled with Standard Scaler.
+    * for Categorical Variables SimpleImputer is applied with most frequent strategy, then one hot encoding performed , after this data is scaled with Standard Scaler.
     * This preprocessor is saved as pickle file.

 3. Model Training :